petera2c/simple-table/README.md

 - **rows**: An array of data rows to be displayed in the table.
 - **rowsPerPage**: The number of rows to display per page.
 Default is `10`.
 - **shouldPaginate**: A boolean to enable or disable pagination.
 Default is `true`.
+- **onCellChange**: A function that is called when a cell value changes.

 ## Customizable Styles